IriSamo/JavaPlaywrightLuma/README.md

 #
 ### Reporting
-To see the report, go to the target/surefire-reports/index.html or target/surefire-reports/emailable-report.html
+To see the report, go to the
+- target/surefire-reports/index.html                (OR)
+- target/surefire-reports/emailable-report.html

 #
 ### GitHub Actions